 The Organization presents its financial statements in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958 Not-for-Profit-Entities.
-Accordingly, the Organization reports information regarding its financial position and activities according to two classes of net assets: net assets with donor restrictions, and net assets without donor restrictions.
+Accordingly, the Organization reports information regarding its financial position and activities according to two classes of net assets with donor restrictions, and net assets without donor restrictions.

 Net assets without donor restrictions include unrestricted resources which represent the portion of funds that are available for the operating objectives of the Organization.
-As of December 31, 2022, net assets without donor restrictions were \$6,717,148.
+As of December 31, 2023 and 2022, net assets without donor restrictions were \$8,331,791 and \$6,717,148, respectively.

 Net assets with donor restrictions are amounts subject to donor-imposed stipulations that may, or will be met, either by actions of the Organization and/or the passage of time.
 When a restriction expires or the Organization has satisfied the restriction, donor restricted net assets are reclassified to non-donor restricted net assets.
-Net assets with donor restrictions was \$70,150 for the year ended December 31, 2022.
+Net assets with donor restrictions was \$392,600 and \$70,150 for the years ended December 31, 2023 and 2022, respectively.